ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Regardless of who runs the phone screen, ensure that person is a good cultural representative for your team/company and is equipped with the information technical candidates are likely to ask for at this stage, including:

-What the software stack looks like, including key languages, tools, and target clients (e.g., mobile, desktop, etc.).
+1. What the software stack looks like: including key languages, tools, and target clients (e.g., mobile, desktop, etc.).
 The interviewer should have a rudimentary understanding of the words they are using here, and not just reading off a list.

-The size of the technical team, both at large in the company and that

-the candidate would be working with.
+2. The size of the technical team, both at large in the company and that the candidate would be working with.
 This should also include general hiring forecasts and roughly how many people are being added over time.

-Who the candidate would be reporting to.
+3. Who the candidate would be reporting to.
 Provide some basic background on that manager, including their tenure at the company, maybe what they did before working at the company.

-A great sense of the company's core values/culture and way of doing work.
+4. A great sense of the company's core values/culture and way of doing work.

 The interviewer's goal should be to introduce the candidate to the company, its culture, the role, and the hiring process.
 They will also ask some high-level questions of the candidate to confirm their structural fit for the role.
 You want a candidate to walk away from this interview motivated to do well in the rest of the interview process and excited at the idea of working for your company.